-t was much colder than we expected and we were worried that we were unprepared to face the first night in the outdoors.
-It felt like mother nature was playing her own personal tricks on us – The sun never really went down but the temperature decided to drop quickly later into the night.
+t was much colder than we expected and we were worried that we were unprepared to face the first night in the unknown outdoors.
+It felt like mother nature was playing her own personal tricks on us – The sun never really went down but the temperature kept on dropping at an alarming rate.

-Mat walked through the pain and we walked up river to get some pictures in the morning.
+Mat braved the pain and we walked up river to get some pictures in the morning.

 As unexpected as the changing landscapes, the weather also did not disappoint in its actions – it had started to turn on us.
-The over an hour walk back to the car was spent hiding our faces from sand that was being blown up at us.
+The over an hour walk back from the wreckage to the car was spent hiding our faces from sand that was being blown up at us.
 The clouds rolled in and the sun disappeared.
 We made our way along the ocean roads toward the viewpoint that made me want to photograph Iceland in the first place.
 I had seen pictures of people standing looking down onto a black beach that looked like it went on forever, but as we sat there on our car we had to make decisions on capturing this coastline, or being safe as the weather was dire.

 In the end, The coastline proved triumphant and we tried to brave the weather, despite the insanity of the situation.
-I chose some film out of the plastic dividers, loaded the camera in the front seat of the car as the rain started to belt down.
+I chose some film out of the plastic zip-lock bag, loaded the camera in the front seat of the car as the rain starting to heavily pour down.
 We couldn’t even see through the windscreen anymore.
-But we had made up our minds.
-Mat got out and I followed and started to shoot quickly as I got up to the viewpoint, I then realized there was fog appearing in what i thought was my viewfinder.
-Not too concerned I carried on until I couldn’t see anymore.
+But determined as ever, we had made up our minds.
+Mat got out and I followed and started to shoot as soon as I got up to the viewpoint.
+To my dismay, I then realized there was fog appearing in my viewfinder and lens.
+Not too concerned I carried on until I couldn’t see anymore through the camera.
 Mat had already gapped it back to the car.
-I returned to the car, dropped off my Mamiya film camera and picked up my Fuji digital to try capture the view I was hoping to see.
+I returned to the car, dropped off my Mamiya film camera and picked up my Fuji digital to continue to try capture the view I was hoping to see.

 After struggling to keep the camera dry and walking around in the rain for about half an hour we came to our senses and carefully continued along some small roads toward a beach on the other side of the mountain.
-Our tenacious pursuit finally proved fruitful as the sun peered its head and we ended up on one of the prettiest places I had ever seen in some of the best weather, even our clothes were starting to dry as we walked the beach.
+Our tenacious pursuit finally proved fruitful as the sun peered its head and we ended up on one of the prettiest placed in the best of weather, and as a little extra bonus for the persistence, our clothes were also starting to dry as we walked the beach.

 This is where everything could of gone very wrong.
 This is where I had a taste of the Icelandic sea.

 We woke up in the car, which was a lot colder than the tent we were used to.
 The weather was still horrible but we could see exactly where we had come from and getting back was easy.
-The spare tyre was on the car and we were on the road again.
+The spare tire was on the car and we were on the road again.
 We stopped briefly to admire where we had slept the night .

 The roads were quiet and we were racing up the East Coast without a spare.